Salutation: n. 1. A polite expression of greeting or goodwill. 2. A gesture of greeting, as a bow or kiss. 3. A word of phrase of greeting.

 Boston’s Salutation Street is a street of contractions.
 It’s a short street with a long history, named for goodwill but with a history of violence, and a narrow street where people gathered to think widely and share radical ideas.

 Salutation Street runs one short block from Commercial Street on the waterfront to Hanover Street in Boston’s North End.
 About one car wide, Salutation Street retains the dimensions of Boston’s original lanes, which were big enough to hold a carriage going one way.
-Like many of the streets in old Boston, it took the name of a structure on it that was a destination, in this case for many of the city’s menfolk and political agitators.
+Like many of the streets in old Boston, it took the name of a structure along it.
+In this case that building was a destination for many of the city’s menfolk and political agitators.

 The Salutation Tavern

 “It was the meeting place of

 The Committee of Safety